Wendy Whitley's Secret Garden

 Whoever said "nothing in life is free" clearly hasn’t been to Australia.
 Our Great Southern Land is full of bucket list experiences that won’t hurt or even touch your bank account.
 Hiking through some of the world’s most beautiful national parks?
 Free!
 Spotting fairy penguins on the beach?
 Free!
 Sampling your way through a world-class market?
 You guessed it – free!

 Our Travel and News Editor, Melissa Woodley, has backpacked all around the globe, so she knows a thing or two about savvy travel.
 With the help of her trusted team of Aussie travel writers, she’s curated this list of the best free things to do in Australia’s major cities.
 Whether you’re into soaking up the sun outdoors with swims, picnics and hikes, or cooling off inside with free exhibitions, chocolate tours and tram rides, there’s a budget-friendly activity to make you feel filthy rich with happiness.
+Here are the best free things to do in Australia.

 🎢 The coolest things to do with kids

-⭐️ Tourist attractions in Australia that are worth it
+⭐️ The best tourist attractions in Australia

 Sydney’s vibrant art scene is busting at the seams with great galleries of all shapes and sizes.
 The Art Gallery of NSW is massive, with constantly revolving exhibitions from around Australia and the world – and now a whole standalone modern art building next door.
 Other galleries around town with free entry include the Museum of Contemporary Art, the Australian Museum, the Australian National Maritime Museum, Museum of Sydney, Sydney University's Chau Chak Wing Museum and Hyde Park Barracks